auerswal/bnas2018/hw1-the_lab/README.md

 ### Python Virtual Environment

 The network automation tools run on my laptop, which uses GNU/Linux natively.
-To use the current Ansible (and potentially NAPALM and Salt Stack), the network automation tools are installed into a Python Virtual Environment.
+To use the current Ansible (and potentially NAPALM and Salt), the network automation tools are installed into a Python Virtual Environment.

 To create the Python Virtual Environment I used the following commands